 There’s a lot of questions to be answered about The Last of Us Part 2, including its setting and who you’ll play as.
 Based on the name of the game and the two trailers – one featuring Joel and Ellie and the other some unknown survivors – we’re betting on a Godfather Part 2 style structure where the game flashes back and forth between two different time periods – the earlier possibly featuring Ellie’s mother.
 We’ll see, mind – and we know The Last of Us Part 2 gameplay is coming as director Neil Druckmann confirmed as much back in December.

-Aside from the expected smattering of continued PSVR development, we’ve also got a few announced Sony titles that we might expect updates on at E3 – though some may not appear as they may be further out…
+Aside from the expected smattering of continued PSVR development, we’ve also got a few announced first-party Sony titles that we might expect updates on at E3 – though some may not appear as they may be further out…

 - God of War is confirmed to be getting downloadable content, and E3 will be just far enough removed from the game’s release that Sony may choose to detail what it’ll be.